 Lecithin granules or powders are typically less than 10% fat and have more hydrophilic properties, so they can easily dissolve in water.

-The main benefit of using powdered or granulated lecithin is that it allows you to use it without adding the flavor of eggs or sunflower to your recipes.
+The main benefit of powdered or granulated lecithin is that it allows you to use it without adding the flavor of eggs or sunflower to your recipes.

 This is the powdered lecithin product I recommend.